isso-comments/isso/docs/docs/guides/advanced-integration.rst

     <a href="/my-uri.html#isso-thread">Comments</a>

-The *isso js client* willl replace the content of this tag with a human readable counter like *"5 comments"*.
+The *isso js client* will replace the content of this tag with a human readable counter like *"5 comments"*.

 Alternatively, if guessing from `href` is not relevant, you could use a